 Now - there’s a middle ground here I’ll discuss in the third point but I want to take a moment to address those that fit this description.
 Please PLEASE do not assume that “learning programming” is a prerequisite for contributing to a big honkin’ project like OpenDaylight.
 Everyone on the project (or other projects for that matter) will likely tell you to contribute early and often.
 This means that small, bite-sized chunks are best for those that are just learning.
 And guess what?
 You don’t even have to write functional code!
 You could edit wiki pages, annotate code with comments inline, or support the community in other ways - all are very valuable contributions.
 Please don’t make the mistake of believing that you have no value to give until you’ve mastered even one programming language, be it Java, Python, or BASIC (shudder).

-3. Hybrid Approach
+3. Hybrid Approach Link to heading

 I believe that the future will largely consist of a mixture of the the first two approaches.
 First off, a vendor-supplied framework for getting the “structure” of automation as opposed to developing your own) is immensely valuable to those with limited time.
 That’s why I specifically mentioned workflow engines like vCenter Orchestrator.
 These allow the general overview of an automated process to be defined very quickly and easy using a GUI, and a palette of tools.